BigRoomStudios/shrexpo/README.md

 - If testing on emulator (installation of required tooling will take 1 hour at absolute minimum, likely a good bit longer; possibly a day if you need to update XCode (if you need to test on iOS))
     - Emulators set up per platform
         - https://docs.expo.io/workflow/android-studio-emulator/
+            - for setting shell env vars, if using zsh on macos, you may need to set said vars in `.zshrc`, not `.zshenv`.
+For some reason, on running through that doc, said vars weren't set when using `.zshenv` on macos 11
         - https://docs.expo.io/workflow/ios-simulator/
         - Comprehensive guide, covrering both platforms: https://reactnative.dev/docs/environment-setup
 - If testing on physical device